Functionalities in the Fixed Income API

 The old days of spreadsheets and manual processes are rapidly giving way to a new era of sophisticated algorithms and so-called application programming interfaces (APIs).
 The same holds true in the fixed income space.

-Nordea is the first Scandinavian bank to launch a fixed income API, which means that clients no longer need to log on to the Nordea Analytics platform to access bond prices, key figures and yield curves.
+Nordea is the first Nordic bank to launch a fixed income API, which means that clients no longer need to log on to the Nordea Analytics platform to access bond prices, key figures and yield curves.
 The Python API provides direct access to Nordea’s raw data feeds and models, allowing companies to integrate the data into their own software and systems.
 They can then combine this information with data from other vendors and customise it for their own needs.

 “I like to visualise it as a set of Lego bricks,” says Anders Skytte Aalund, Head of Trading Strategy at Nordea Markets who helped develop the API.
 “All the different data vendors are bricks going into the full build.”